Different Types of Guest Email Communications

 - Notification/confirmation of cancellation or reservation change

-- Confirmation to consultant of a successful booking (concierge, travel agent/hotel, travel agency etc)
+- Confirmation to the consultant of a successful booking (concierge, travel agent/hotel, travel agency etc)

 - Notification of booking to third-party suppliers